Szymon-Michalak/iOS-Resources/blog/WhatAreTheDifferencesBetweenTheStaticAndClassKeywords.md

 Both static and class keywords enable us to attach methods directly to a type rather than to an instance of the type.
 However, they differ in their ability to support inheritance.

-When we use the static keyword on a function declaration,that function can no longer be overridden by a subclass.
+When we use the static keyword on a function declaration, that function can no longer be overridden by a subclass.
 However, if we were to use the class keyword instead, overriding this function in a subclass would still be a possibility.

-As we’ve previously discussed, thefinalkeyword attachedto aclassor function also prevents it from being subclassed or overridden.
-Therefore, it may be easier to remember that staticis equivalent tofinalclass.
+The `final` keyword attached to a `class` or `function` also prevents it from being subclassed or overridden.
+Therefore, it may be easier to remember that `static` is equivalent to `final class`.

 ```swift
 class Dog {